MatthewDLudwig/NimiqWrapper/README.md

 	- or
 	- https://cdn.jsdelivr.net/npm/@nimiq/hub-api@v0.4/dist/standalone/HubApi.standalone.umd.js
   - NimiqWrapper Library
-    - Use `NimiqWrapper.js` in the base directory of this repo.
+    - Use `NimiqWrapper.js` in the "releases/browser" directory of this repo.
 	- Or use the individual files in the `classes` directory of this repo, including them in the order specified at the top of the files.
 	- CDN in the future.